AminaKadyrova/rsschool-cv/cv.md

 ## Languages
 - **Russian:** Native
 - **English:** A2, I practiced English using the Interpals website.
 The site is needed for language exchange.
+- **English:** A2, I practiced English using the Interpals website.
+The site is needed for language exchange.